 Marinouki Loan: In March 2006, Marinouki Shipping Corporation ("Marinouki") obtained a bank loan for \$30,400 to refinance the purchase price of the vessel Marina and obtain working capital (the "Marinouki loan").
 The Marinouki loan bears interest at LIBOR plus a margin and is repayable over 12 years in 24 semiannual installments and a balloon payment in March 2018.
-Subject to certain restrictions and prior to the end of each interest period, the borrower may elect to convert at the beginning of the following interest period the outstanding loan amount or any \$1,000 integral multiple thereof to any of the following currencies, with the limitation that in consequence of such conversion, there would be no more than two currencies outstanding, using the spot exchange rate applicable on the date of conversion option and converted the remaining JPY loan outstanding to USD.
+Subject to certain restrictions and prior to the end of each interest period, the borrower may elect to convert at the beginning of the following interest period the outstanding loan amount or any \$1,000 integral multiple thereof to any of the following currencies, with the limitation that in consequence of such conversion, there would be no more than two currencies outstanding, using the spot exchange rate applicable on the date of conversion USD, JPY, CHF, EUR, CAD or GBP.
+This election was exercised.
+In March 2008, the Company exercised its multi-currency conversion option and converted the remaining JPY loan outstanding to USD.
 In April 2008, an amendment was entered into between Marinouki and the bank to increase the loan facility by \$4,000, which was the result of exchange loss incurred on conversion of March 2008.
 The average interest rate (including the margin) during the years 2008 and 2009 was 3.104% p.a. and 2.853% p.a., respectively.